epicskills1/epicskills1.github.io/README.md

 # epicskills1.github.io

 This is my first project in JavaScript.
-I build a webgame "Word scramble" where you have to guess the correct word from the random sequence of letters given!!
+I built a webgame "Word scramble" where you have to guess the correct word from the random sequence of letters given!!